huntdamann/OSINT/example_1/README.md

 1. We are given a tweet that provides information on where the photo is taken.
 This is enough for us to start!
 Let's find out more about Kiffa...

 2. Google is our friend.
-A quick search of 'Kiffa country' on Google leads us to a Wiki page that gives tons of interesting information about the country.
+A quick search of 'Kiffa country' on Google leads us to a Wiki page that gives us tons of interesting information about the country.
 One particular thing we are interested in is the coordinates provided...

-3. Coordinates allows us to make use of a power tool used across many industries...
+3. Coordinates allow us to make use of a powerful tool used across many industries...
 Google Earth.
 Providing the app with Kiffa's coordinates takes us across the globe to an aerial view of the country in interest.

 ![Kiffa Aerial Shot](Kiffa_Google_Maps_Aerial.PNG)